timm/tested/README.md

 For example, four out of the nine projects studied in one paper [^tu22] paper need humans to label 22,500+ commits as "buggy" or "not buggy".
-This work required 175 personhours, include cross-checking, to read via standard manual methods (and 175 hours ≈ nine weeks of work).
+This work required 175 person hours, include cross-checking, to read via standard manual methods (and 175 hours ≈ nine weeks of work).
 Worse yet, labels can be wrong and/or contained biased opinions which leads to faults in the reasoning[^joy21].